AndiH/QuantifiedSelf/chromeProcesses/README.md

 # Quantified Self: Count Chrome Tabs

+These Python scripts do two things:
-These Python+Shell scripts will give you information about the amount of open Chrome tabs over time.
+  1. Record the number of open Chrome tabs and save this number to a database
+  2. Give you some visualizations of it.

 ## Recording Chrome Tabs
-A small shell script records the amount of Chrome processes.
-Since Chrome runs each tab in its own process, the amount of Chrome processes is proportional to the amount of tabs.
-Except for some helper processes (~15), but they are simply substracted later on (see below).
+Since Chrome runs each tab in its own process, it's easy to find out the number of tabs.
+There are some helper processes, though, which have to be ommitted.
 ### Files
+  * `createLocalDb.py` — Small script to initialize a local SQLite3 database for the Chrome processes.
-  * `countChrome.sh` — The shell script recording Chrome processes.
-The processes are added to a .csv file on my desktop.
-Be sure to modify the path!
+  * `countChrome.py` — Python script to record Chrome processes.
+Saves into aforementioned database.
+Be sure to fix the absolute path to the database.
-  * `com.andi.chromeCount.plist` — launchd plist file for calling `countChrome.sh` every 5 minutes.
+  * `com.andi.chromeCount.plist` — launchd plist file for calling `countChrome.py` every 5 minutes.
 I use Lingon 3 to manage that launchd entry, but with this plist file you should be able to get the cron job done manually.

 ## Processing & Visualizing Tabs
 At first my plan was to create some graphs with Excel / Numbers / … from the dataset.
 When I imported the .csv it turned out that it had too many lines and slowed down the spreadsheet applications quite a lot.
 So I decided to create a small Python script which averages all entries of one hour to one single entry in a new file.